-Beijing Century High-Tech Investment Co., Ltd., or High Century, is owned 80% by Dr. Charles Zhang and 20% by Ms. Li Wei, an employee of Sohu and a PRC national.
-High Century engages in investment holding in the PRC on behalf of Sohu.
+Beijing Sohu Online Network Information Services, Ltd., or Beijing Sohu, is owned 80% by Dr. Charles Zhang and 20% by High Century.
+Beijing Sohu now engages in Internet information services in the People's Republic of China, or PRC.

-Beijing Hengda Yitong Internet Technology Development Co., Ltd., or Hengda, is owned 80% by High Century and 20% by Ms. Li Wei.
-Hengda engages in Internet access and wireless services in the PRC on behalf of Sohu.
+Beijing Century High-Tech Investment Co., Ltd., or High Century, is owned 80% by Dr. Charles Zhang and 20% by an employee of Sohu.
+High Century engages in investments in the PRC on behalf of Sohu.

-Beijing Sohu Internet Information Service Co.
-Ltd., or Sohu Internet, is owned 50% by Hengda, 40% by High Century and 10% by Ms. He Jinmei.
-Sohu Internet engages in Internet information and wireless services in the PRC on behalf of Sohu
+Beijing Hengda Yitong Internet Technology Development Co., Ltd., or Hengda, is owned by two employees of Sohu who are both PRC nationals and who own 80% and 20% respectively.
+Hengda engages in Internet information and wireless services in the PRC on behalf of Sohu.